laurpaik/cs-algorithms/README.md

 If Robin needed to make sandwiches for all of us, how would he do that?
 What's the "easy" or naïve way to obtain many sandwiches?
 What is a more efficient way?

+- Are we repeating these over and over?
+What are you limitations?
+- Are we going to make Robin do steps 1-3 over and over? lol
+- Obvi we can't do steps 1-8 over and over because sometimes it's not applicable

 ### Lab: Outline an Algorithm

 Take a few minutes to describe your morning algorithm... uh, routine.
 Share it with a neighbor.
 How many steps are there?
 How do you save time if you're in a rush?

+> 1. Snooze alarm clock (repeat multiple times)
+> 1. Wake up
+> 1. Panic over snoozed alarm (optional)
+> 1. Go to the bathroom
+> 1. "Biological needs"
+> 1. WASH HANDS
+> 1. Brush teeth
+> 1. Put in contacts
+> 1. Go back to my room
+> 1. Clothe myself
+> 1. Pack my backpack
+> 1. Put on my shoes
+> 1. Get my keys
+> 1. Check "PhoneWalletKeys"
+> 1. Exit house
+> 1. Lock house
+> 1. Drive to the T
+> 1. Take the T to Boston
+> 1. Walk to Bruegger's
+> 1. Buy a breakfast sandwich
+> 1. Walk to GA
+> 1. Eat breakfast sandwich
+> 1. Wait for Naida
+> 1. Ride elevator with Naida

 ### Follow Along: Sorting Cards